ado2102/academic-kickstart/content/authors/adam/_index.md

 # Organizations/Affiliations
 organizations:
 - name:
-    University of Georgia School of Law
+    U. of Georgia School of Law

 # Short bio (displayed in user profile at end of posts)